 How to do laundry tip 3: Don’t abuse your dryer

 If you have time to air dry, do it.
 Not only do you save energy by not running the dryer, but it’s also gentler on delicate items and helps stretchy clothing, like yoga pants, to keep their shape.
 Whenever you do tumble-dry, don’t overload the dryer, or over-dry fabrics.
 Then fold or hang them immediately to prevent wrinkles.
-Also, watch out for these things you should never put in your dryer.

 How to do laundry tip 4: Don’t mix socks with clothes

 Tired of losing one less sock every time you do a load?
 Try placing socks in the washer first, then adding everything else.
 This makes them less likely to attach to other garments, which often causes them to go missing.